jakekohlhepp/academic-kickstart/content/publication/who-gets-the-job/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = " A firm delegates search for a worker to a recruiter.
-Productivity is uncertain prior to hire with recruiter beliefs characterized by an expectation and variance.
-Delegation occurs using a refund contract which is common in the industry.
-We analyze how delegation in this setting shapes search behavior and the composition of hires.
-We demonstrate that delegation is theoretically equivalent to making the search technology less accurate.
-This generates inefficiency: search effort and social surplus are lower under delegation than in the first-best benchmark.
-We show this inefficiency is driven by moral hazard with a multitasking flavor.
-The recruiter wastes search effort finding low variance workers at the expense of high expectation workers.
-As a result, as workers become more homogeneous with respect to productivity variance, delegation becomes more efficient.
-Our model provides a microfoundation for variance-based statistical discrimination."
+abstract = "We analyze how delegating recruitment influences the search for talent.
+During search, the recruiter does not learn worker productivity but only forms a belief characterized by an expectation and a variance.
+We demonstrate that delegation is equivalent to making the search technology less accurate.
+Delegation results in moral hazard with a multitasking flavor, where the recruiter wastes effort finding low-variance workers at the expense of high-expectation workers.
+As workers become more homogeneous with respect to productivity variance delegation becomes more efficient.
+Our model provides a theoretical connection between delegation and variance-based statistical discrimination."

 # Featured image thumbnail (optional)
 #image_preview = "recruiter_graph.png"